jeffgdotorg/netbox-zero-to-hero/modules/5-making-the-connections/5-making-the-connections.md

 | AUBRI01-CON-1 | Ethernet | AUBRI01-SW-1 | ge-0/0/46 | CAT6 | Red | 0.5M |

 ### Device to Console Server connections
-These cables will connect the console port on WAN Router and Switch to Console server ports.
+These cables will connect the console port on the WAN Router and Switch to Console server ports.
 These connections will be used for remote out-of-band access to the devices should it be required.

 | Device A | Interface A | Device B | Interface B | Cable Type | Cable Color | Cable Length
 | --- | --- | --- | --- | :---: | :---: | :---: |